passcod/blograph/README.md

   to git without ever restarting the server.

 - Blograph would prefer to use Rubinius all the time but Heroku doesn't like Rubinius 2 at the moment.
+Edit 4 Apr 2014: Rubinius support removed until I investigate this again.

 - Blograph uses Puma.